Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Tests on a null rectangle

 We set $\phi=0$ on the left boundary, but on the right boundary we set $\phi$ to a complex Gaussian of the form (\ref{chargedinitialdata}) with centre at $x_c=0.4$, width $d=0.1$, complex phase frequency $\omega=30$ and amplitude $5\cdot 10^{-4}$.
 We set $q=100$.
 Then at $u=0$ the augmented mass rises from ${\cal M}_*=1$ at $x=0$ to ${\cal M}\simeq 1.0032$ at $x_\text{max}=1$ (the outer boundary), and the charge from $Q_*=1$ to $Q\simeq 1.0068$.
 One can interpret this as trying to overcharge a pre-existing static eRN black hole with a burst of scalar field radiation coming in from past null infinity at finite advanced time.

 Not unexpectedly, this particular attempt fails.
-Indeed for all $u>1.7$, already well before the putative horizon is crossed, $Q\le{\cal M}\le 1$ everywhere on the domain $0\le x\le 1$ (with equality only at the left boundary, where the solution is still electrovacuum extremal RN).
-The event horizon is crossed at $u\simeq 9 $ and has radius $R\simeq 0.9$ (and hence Hawking mass $M\simeq 0.45$), augmented mass ${\cal M}\simeq 0.996$ and charge $Q\simeq 0.991$, so the final black hole is slightly subcritical.
+Indeed for all $u>1.7$, already well before the putative horizon is crossed, $Q\le{\cal M}\le 1$ everywhere on the domain $0\le x\le 1$ (with equality only at the left boundary).
+The event horizon is crossed at $u\simeq 7.4$, that is, earlier than in the unperturbed eRN solution and has radius $R\simeq 1.08$ (and hence Hawking mass $M\simeq 0.54$), augmented mass ${\cal M}\simeq 0.997$ and charge $Q\simeq 0.993$, so the final black hole is slightly subcritical.

-However, while $R$ on our numerical domain $0\le x\le 1$ levels off in $x$ at $u\simeq 9$, it returns to being an increasing function of $x$ afterwards, at least up to $u=14$, when we stop the simulation.
-Although this behaviour is characteristic of an extremal black hole (which has no trapped surfaces in the interior), we know in this case that the black hole is clearly subcritical.
-Hence the fact that we do not see $R_{,x}<0$ or the spacelike singularity $R=0$ on our numerical domain must be due to its limited size.
+$R$ on our numerical domain $0\le x\le 1$ levels off in $x$ at $u\simeq 7.4$, indicating the event horizon, then has a maximum in $x$ between $u\simeq 7.4$ and $u\simeq 8.8$, and then returns to be an increasing function of $x$ at least up to $u=14$, when we stop the simulation.
+This is illustrated in Fig.~\ref{fig:peRN_iG_eG_sRtres_1600_R}.
+That we do not see $R_{,x}<0$ for sufficiently large $x$, for all $u>u_\text{horizon}$, is probably due to the limited size of our numerical domain.
+We will investigate this elsewhere.

-We evolve with $N_x=100\cdot 2^n$, now with $n=0...6$.
+We evolve with $N_x=100\cdot 2^n$, with $n=0...6$.
 We need the higher resolutions to see clean self-convergence and convergence between resolutions.
-The simulation is more demanding than that of unperturbed eRN because $\phi$ becomes more rapidly oscillating in $x$: in the initial data, $\phi$ has a about two complex oscillations within a Gaussian envelope, while at $u=14$ there are about 30 complex oscillations in roughly the same envelope.
+The simulation is more demanding than that of unperturbed eRN because $\phi$ becomes rapidly oscillating in $x$. {\new This is illustrated in Fig.~\ref{fig:peRN_iG_eG_sRtres_1600_psi}.}